What is Lasinone?

 Yes, genetic testing is available for family members of those with

-diagnosis and is recommended to allow for genetic counselling for family
+can confirm a diagnosis and is recommended to allow for genetic counselling

 FDA Approval and Clinical Evidence